Orwell Astronomical Society (Ipswich)

 1995

 Imaging technology advanced rapidly in the early 1990s and, by the middle of the decade, high quality CCD cameras optimised for astronomical use were available at reasonable cost.
-Society member Ian Swann had visited the Centro de Observação Astronómica no Algarve (COAA) in the Algarve in mid-1994 and returned with some excellent images taken with a CCD camera that he designed and built.
+Ian Swann had visited the Centro de Observação Astronómica no Algarve (COAA) in the Algarve in mid-1994 and returned with some excellent images taken with a CCD camera that he designed and built.
 At the 1995 AGM [1995a], Chairman David Payne recommended that the committee consider purchasing a CCD camera.
-However, the recommendation fell on stony ground: over a year later, the matter finally made its way into the list of topics for consideration by the committee [1996c], but no discussion appears to have been held.
+However, the recommendation fell on stony ground: over a year later, the purchase finally made its way into the list of topics for consideration by the committee [1996c], but there is no record that the committee ever discussed the matter.

 Once again, the OG and some eyepieces were in need of cleaning [1995b, 1995c, 1995d].